 If you speak to the insurance company, also always keep detailed notes of who you spoke to, when you spoke to them, and what was said.
 When insurers try to delay a claim, they will often redirect you to a number of different people hoping that you become confused and tired and drop your claim.
 Keeping detailed notes will help you avoid this problem.

-Our Personal Injury Lawyers In Atlanta will Deal With The Insurer For You
+Our Lawyers Will Deal With The Insurer For You

-If you believe an insurer is stalling on your claim, our Atlanta personal injury lawyers at MG Law will communicate with them on your behalf and hold them accountable for paying the settlement you deserve.
-Call us today at 404-982-4219 or contact us online to request a free consultation.
+If you believe an insurer is stalling on your claim, our lawyers at MG Law will communicate with them on your behalf and hold them accountable for paying the settlement you deserve.
+Call us today or contact us online to request a free consultation.